Canada's Air

 Improved air quality reduces heart attacks and hospital visits, avoids hundreds of thousands of child asthma attacks, and prevents millions of lost school and work days in Canada alone.
 Cleaner air can also reduce damage to crops, forests, surface waters, and infrastructure such as buildings and bridges, and can help address climate change impacts since some air pollutants are also greenhouse gases or contribute to the formation of greenhouse gases.

-Source: Health Canada, 2021.
-Health Impacts of Air Pollution in Canada: Estimates of morbidity and premature mortality outcomes – 2021 Report.
+Source: Health Canada, 2024.
+Health Impacts of Air Pollution in Canada in 2018 – 2024 Report.

 Fine Particulate Matter (PM2.5)